 Supporting services include:

-NSF's Earth Sciences Division (EAR) and Division of Polar Programs (PLR) fund facility support for PI geodesy research and GPS networks around the world, including Greenland and Antarctica, while NASA funds support for operations of the GGN and the activities of the IGS Central Bureau that make millimeter-level global geodesy possible.
+NSF's Earth Sciences Division (EAR) and Office of Polar Programs (OPP) fund facility support for PI geodesy research and GPS/GNSS networks around the world, including Greenland and Antarctica, while NASA funds support for operations of the GGN and the activities of the IGS Central Bureau that make millimeter-level global geodesy possible.

 UNAVCO originated as the University NAVSTAR Consortium in 1984 within the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado, Boulder.
 In 2001, UNAVCO, Inc, became an independent 501(c)(3) organization.
 Read more about our History.

 UNAVCO is headquartered in Boulder, Colorado with regional offices in San Clemente, California, Portland, Oregon, and Anchorage, Alaska.
 Geoscience and engineering staff are deployed on assignments throughout the United States and around the world and seasonally in the Arctic and Antarctica.
 Read more about our Organization, Governance or Employment Opportunities.

 Various templates for the UNAVCO Logo & Usage Policies are available.